rh-chan/LargeFileSorting/README.md

 1. Divide the file into partitions
 2. Perform Case 2 on each partition
 3. Merge every two partition until only one temp file
+4. Find all unique files in that temp file (since it is sorted just need to store into one variable)

 ## How To Run
 `python RyanChan_CodingChallenge.py large_input.txt`